 Payments & Refunds

 You acknowledge and agree that CheckPeople reserves the right to charge for access to the Website and use of the Services.
-All transmissions of payment information between you and the Website are secured with Internet-standard TLS (also known as HTTPS) encryption.
+All transmissions of payment information between you and the Website are secured with at least 128-bit Internet-standard TLS (also known as HTTPS) encryption.
 We collect your name, address, and payment information to process your order.

 Due to the nature of the Service, refunds are only issued on a case-by-case basis.
 If you are ever unsatisfied, please give us a call at 1-800-267-2122 and we will work with you to resolve your concerns.